jeanrajotte/upgradewire/README.md

 ## <a name='api'></a>API

 Look at the [source](https://github.com/jeanrajotte/upgradewire/blob/master/upgradewire.php) to learn.
-I can just see this section getting stale quickly as I'll lag documenting the moving target...
+If I were to document the API here, it would get stale quickly...

 Enjoy!